NoComplyDev/CRTAP/README.md

 - Tagging: MP3Tag 1.9.6, Yate 8.3.4

-- Airdates and runtimes checked vs https://criticalrole.fandom.com/wiki/List_of_episodes.
+- Airdates and runtimes checked aginst [List of episodes | Critical Role Wiki | Fandom](https://criticalrole.fandom.com/wiki/List_of_episodes).

 - Used original Twitch/YouTube Livestream airdates where applicable, NOT upload dates.
 Where platforms differ, whichever is earliest is preferred.

 - Basic Plex file-naming / folder structure conventions are used for convenience.

-- Numbering conventions generally follow https://criticalrole.fandom.com/wiki/List_of_episodes, however some changes have been made.
+- Numbering conventions generally follow [List of episodes | Critical Role Wiki | Fandom](https://criticalrole.fandom.com/wiki/List_of_episodes), however some changes have been made.
 This is to account for compatibility, mistakes and any obvious omissions.

 - Naming conventions follow [List of episodes | Critical Role Wiki | Fandom](https://criticalrole.fandom.com/wiki/List_of_episodes) with the exception of three Specials that have since been renamed on YouTube/Beacon to what I consider more appropriate titles.
 See the Specials section under ‘Further Notes’ below for more information.